-Kure City is a little over twenty minutes southeast of Hiroshima on express local trains.
+Kure City is a little under 40 minutes southeast of Hiroshima on express local trains.
 Kure is on the Kure train line (呉線) which runs along the coast from Hiroshima to Mihara.
-The train is quite cheap at 480 yen but JR Hiroshima Station is a 20 minute walk from downtown Hiroshima unless you pay 150 yen for a street car.
+The train is quite cheap but JR Hiroshima Station is a 20 minute walk from downtown Hiroshima unless you pay for a street car.
 Trains run from around 5:30 am to midnight.
-Train schedules can be bought at any local convenience store.

 For those traveling by car, Kure has an excellent toll highway from Hiroshima to Kure.
 The normal coastal route is much slower except later at night.
 To the east, the Yasumi-Yama tunnel which opened in 2002 has greatly improved travel times to Aga and Hiro.
 Parking in Kure is notoriously bad but the new Youme Town shopping center has excellent rates.